andyferris/Dictionaries.jl/README.md

 ## Motivation

-The high-level goal of this package is to define a new interface for dictionary and set structures which is convenient for functional data manipulation - including operations such as non-scalar indexing, broadcasting, mapping, filtering, reducing, grouping, and so-on.
-While Julia comes with built-in `AbstractDict` and `AbstractSet` supertypes, the interfaces for these are not as well established or generic as for `AbstractArray`, and the built-in dictionaries implement less of the common data manipulation operations compared to arrays.
+The high-level goal of this package is to define a new interface for dictionary and set structures which is convenient and efficient for functional data manipulation - including operations such as non-scalar indexing, broadcasting, mapping, filtering, reducing, grouping, and so-on.
+While Julia comes with built-in `AbstractDict` and `AbstractSet` supertypes, the interfaces for these are not as well established or generic as for `AbstractArray`, the built-in dictionaries implement less of the common data manipulation operations compared to arrays, and it is difficult to work with them in a performant manner.

 In this package we aim to devise a cohesive interface for abstract dictionaries (or associative maps), having the common supertype `AbstractDictionary`.
 A large part of this is working with indices (of arbitrary type) as well as convenient and efficient iteration of the containers.
 A second goal is to make dictionary manipulation more closely resemble array manipulation, to make it easier for users.
+A third goal is to push the performance of working with dictionaries to be closer to that of working with arrays.

 ## Getting started